 It would have been nice for everything to work out the way I wanted but that's not how life of Game of Thrones works.
 The episode was filled with many epic moments along with some emotional ones.
 In one way or another all the separate story lines were finished though not in the grand connection of which I had anticipated, yet still conclusive enough for this special six parts series.
 Don't want to continue complaining too much, though once more this engine is barely chugging along at this point with frequent freezes that hinder key moments and it needs some serious patchwork soon.
 Generally certain things could have been done to make this story mean something more within the universe, but I suppose to teaches some lessons and places itself as just another chapter in a never ending battle for the Iron Throne.

-Review Done on Game of Thrones for Xbox One
+Game of Thrones Review on Xbox One

 Review Code Provided by Telltale Games